Corona (song): Legacy

 In the 2000s, "Corona" became world-famous as the theme song of the MTV reality television series Jackass.
 The song was immortalized on the stunt show, which used its trademark opening guitar riff.
 In the series, stuntmen subject themselves to life-threatening tests of courage and self-harm.
-Watt said the royalty money that the band received from the song's use in Jackass was used to aid Boon's father, who was ill with emphysema.
+Watt said royalty money the band received from the song's use in Jackass was given to Boon's father, who was ill with emphysema.
+Watt felt it was poignant and “trippy” that Boon could posthumously support his father with a heartfelt song that was initially inspired by a woman trying to support her children but ultimately became associated with a TV show about “people getting tasered in the balls.”

 Canadian singer-songwriter Ford Pier claimed the songwriting approach for "Great Western" from his debut studio album Meconium was inspired by "Corona".
 He stated, "I had a desire to try to write a song in that style favoured by your journeyman singer-songwriters of pseudo-literary inclination where an ancillary detail or object within the narrative is selected to be the symbolic fulcrum of the whole thing. ...
 'Corona' by the Minutemen would have been a touchstone in this approach."